DishantDrugkar/100-Days-Of-Python/README.md

 ---

 ## 🎯 Goal:
-To become proficient in Python by learning consistently for 100 days through hands-on coding, building mini-projects, solving prob
+To become proficient in Python by learning consistently for 100 days

 ---